jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   the terminal still shows green

-* since the variables point to :ref:`class<classes>` attributes, I can use them in place of the variables
+* since the variables point to :ref:`class<classes>` attributes, I can use them directly

   .. code-block:: python